Here are some questions people often ask me when they are thinking about having acupuncture with some answers.

-Is there a standard treatment for my condition?
+What is the standard treatment for my condition?

-The first thing to understand is that in terms of traditional acupuncture, you are unique.
+The first thing to understand is that in terms of traditional acupuncture you are unique.
 This is one of its underlying principles and it is for this reason there is no standard treatment.
 Two people with the same medical diagnosis may well receive different acupuncture treatments.

 What is the theory behind acupuncture?